-Increased revenue

-An MTW activity may apply to new admissions only, to currently assisted households only, or to both new admissions and currently assisted households.
-The MTW activity applies to all assisted households

-In the prior year, under this activity, Salt Lake County (Housing Connect) MTW agency
+This MTW activity serves the following statutory objectives: Cost effectiveness Housing choice This MTW activity serves the following statutory objectives: Neutral (no cost implications) Increased revenue An MTW activity may apply to new admissions only, to currently assisted households only, or to both new admissions and currently assisted households.
+The MTW activity applies to all assisted households n/a No hardship were requested in the most recent fiscal year.
+In the prior year, under this activity, Salt Lake County (Housing Connect) MTW agency Received 0 hardship requests Approved hardship requests Denied hardship requests There is\are hardship requests pending.